What Is An Executive Phishing Attack? And How To Protect Against Them

 Cyber criminals can impersonate executives by spoofing email display names, using lookalike sub-domains, using compromised email accounts or even by abusing a vulnerability in the way a domain has been configured to spoof the email address of an executive for phishing.

-One of the most popular methods for impersonation-related phishing is to simply use a free gmail account.
-These attacks are conducted by updating the email display name, using a local-part address that has an executives name in it and then trying to trick the victim that they (the executive) have been locked out of their work account and need the victim to perform some time urgent action.
+One of the most popular methods for impersonation-related phishing is to use a free Gmail account.
+These attacks are conducted by updating the email display name, using a local-part address that has an executive's name in it, and then trying to trick the victim that they (the executive) have been locked out of their work account and need the victim to perform some time urgent action.

 SMS Spoofing

-Something that surprises many people, is that SMS in its current form has no authentication mechanism to validate sender addresses.
-If you receive an unsolicited message from a legitimate or known phone number, it may actually be a spoofed SMS.
+Something that surprises many people is that SMS, in its current form, has no authentication mechanism to validate sender addresses.
+If you receive an unsolicited message from a legitimate or known phone number, it may be a spoofed SMS.

 Thankfully, even though SMS senders can be spoofed, it isn't two-way.
-If you respond to or call the spoofed number, it'll actually be routed to whoever owns that number.
+If you respond to or call the spoofed number, it'll be routed to whoever owns it.
 In a nutshell, this is because phone numbers are linked to IMEI numbers.
 When you call or text an individual, your ISP locates the phone holding that IMEI and routes the text or call accordingly.

 Voice Call Spoofing